What not to do when training a dog

 Neglecting social experiences can result in a timid or aggressive pet.
 I made this mistake by keeping my pup isolated during his early months.
 Exposing him to various environments, people, and other animals helped him develop confidence and good manners.
 Regular social encounters are key to a well-rounded companion.

-See also How to train a dog not to enter a room
+See also How to train the best dog ever

 Avoid Inconsistency in Commands